TAIKI E! #116 - THE PROTOCOL OF KARAKIA: HONOURING REGENTS WITHOUT LOSING THE SOURCE

 TĀIKI E! #105 - THE BREATH OF LIFE: CONNECTING TO THE SOURCE OF POWER

-Imagine a massive power plant that never runs out of energy.
-In our knowledge, this is Io-matua-kore, the Source of all that is.
-The Spirit Path (Te Ara Wairua) is like the power lines that bring that energy into our world.
-However, those lines only work if there is a solid connection.
+Imagine a massive, infinite power plant that never runs out of energy, no matter how much demand is placed on it.
+In our traditional knowledge, this is Io-Matua-Kore, the ultimate Source of all that exists.
+Te Ara Wairua operates like the high-voltage power lines that are designed to transmit this boundless energy directly into our physical world.
+However, those lines are only useful if we maintain a secure, unbroken connection at our end.

 TĀIKI E! #104 - CHOOSING THE OUTCOME: MOVING FROM POSSIBILITIES TO RESULTS

-Karakia is the tool we use to pick the right outcome from that cloud of possibilities.
-When we combine our focused intent with our spoken words, we are essentially "freezing" one specific result into our reality.
-This is what we mean by choosing the outcome.
+Karakia is the precise tool provided to us by the Creator to select the right outcome from that cloud of possibilities.
+When we combine our focused intent with our spoken words, we are not just wishing or hoping that things might get better by chance.
+We are using our God-given spiritual authority to "freeze" one specific, life-giving result into our physical reality.
+We are actively declaring, "Out of all the negative paths that could happen, this is the exact outcome we are bringing into the light."

 TĀIKI E! #103 - THE SPEECH OF CREATION: UNDERSTANDING THE HEART OF KARAKIA